kristinemlarson/gnssrefl/README.md

 Other questions:

 - What if you do not want to install the fortran translators?
-Use -translator hybrid (though I believe this is the default)
+That should be ok as the default is the hybrid option, which does not require fortran.

 - What if you are providing the RINEX files and you don't want the code to search for the files online?
 Use -nolook True

 There is a **rate** command line input that has two values, high or low.
 However, if you invoke high, it currently only looks at the UNAVCO, GA, or NRCAN archives.
 Please beware - it takes a long time to download a highrate GNSS RINEX file (even when it is compressed).
 And it also takes a long time to compute orbits for it (and thus create a SNR file).
-If you did not install the Fortan RINEX translators, it takes a very, very, long time.
+For high-rate data, you should use hybrid or fortran translators.

 *SNR file format*